xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/AI/computer imaging.md

 Computer imaging is an essential tool in the modern world.
 It is used to create and share information, to understand our world, and to entertain us.

-Here are some examples of computer imaging applications:
+Computer imaging is a rapidly growing field, with new applications being developed all the time.
+It is a promising field with the potential to revolutionize the way we interact with information and the world around us.

 - **Movies and video games**
 - **Medical diagnosis**
 - **Scientific study**
 - **Remote sensing**
 - **Virtual reality**

-Computer imaging is a rapidly growing field, with new applications being developed all the time.
-It is a promising field with the potential to revolutionize the way we interact with information and the world around us.